andreaUNAM/cringecentral/knightskings/knightskings.md

 "You are a guest here in my realm, dearest.
 You can't waltz in and grab my new decoration, that's quite rude."

 Precisely.
-That is how the Endless were bound to behave in each other's realms, which is exactly what had haunted Dream's every thought since the invasion began. "**And yet you came to mine and did as you pleased,**" he growled.
+That is how the Endless were bound to behave in each other's realms, which was why Dream's every thought since the invasion began had been haunted by questions of Desire's involvement. "**And yet you came to mine and did as you pleased,**" he growled.

 Desire slid off him just so he could see the feigned confusion on their face.
 "Remind me again, when was the last time I was in the Dreaming?"
 They placed a finger on Dream's lips before he could answer.
 "That you have proof of, of course."
 They waved a hand at Hob.
 "What matters is that he is here now, under my possession.
 And I have a very generous deal I want to strike with you for him.
 Get 'im while he's _hot_."